cydriclopez/docker-pg-dev/README.md

 ## Dockerize your PostgreSQL dev environment

->***This tutorial requires some knowledge in Linux, Docker, Git, and PostgreSQL.***
+> ***This tutorial requires some knowledge in Linux, Docker, Git, and PostgreSQL.***

+### Why Postgresql?

+**Postgresql has always been THE epitome of the very definition of open-source project.**

+I have some hesitance in using products that become projects.
+But projects that become products that's something exciting and worth supporting.
+PostgreSQL has always been a project that has thrived as a product sold and supported by [many vendors](https://www.postgresql.org/support/professional_support/).
+PostgreSQL is really quite an exciting project/product.

+I just hope more people use it.
+I drive around with a [PostgreSQL license plate frame](https://www.cafepress.com/+postgresql_license_plate_frame,46809099) just to help advertise the project.

+You can read more about its documentation, features, and history in [PostgreSQL.org](https://www.postgresql.org/about/).
+In IT environments strongly controlled by a competing commercial product this website might be filtered, so try this [Wikipedia site](https://en.wikipedia.org/wiki/PostgreSQL).
+If this Wikipedia site is blocked by a "postgresql" keyword filter then too bad for you.
+This just tells you that the database market is highly competitive.

+### Docker intro

-You can read the introduction of the previous tutorial [Dockerize your Angular dev environment](https://github.com/cydriclopez/docker-ng-dev) as it is fitting right here as well.
+You can read the introduction of the [previous tutorial](../docker-ng-dev/README.md#docker-intro) as it is fitting right here as well.

-The pairing together of container and database was initially perceived with hesitance by database professionals because of the ephemeral state of containers.
+The pairing together of Docker container and database was initially perceived with hesitance by database professionals because of the ephemeral state of containers.
 State persistence is a required attribute of databases even after the container is no more.

 In the advent of the usage of durable massively scalable storage volumes, it is now de rigueur to house databases in containers.

+### Docker for development

 For development purposes the pairing together of container and database is fitting.
 These days it makes a lot of sense to just download a self-contained complete database image rather than installing the database which in turn may require installing additional prerequisite software.
 You can even download different versions for the same database software to try out.